Updated

 5. How long does an AB541 last?

-An AP is a 90-day/three-month outpatient program.3 By statute, the program must consist of at least 30 hours of program activities, including education, group counseling, and individual interview sessions.4
+An AB541 program lasts 90 days/three months.3 By statute, this outpatient program must consist of at least 30 hours of program activities, including education, group counseling, and individual interview sessions.4

-6. What are the consequences if a person fails to complete a program requirement or drops out of the program?
+6. What are the consequences if I fail to complete a program requirement or drop out of the program?

-If a driver is ordered into this class, attendance and completion will be a condition of the driver’s DUI probation.
-A failure to complete the program means a violation of this probation and the violator would then have to attend a probation violation hearing.
+If you are ordered into this class, attendance and completion will be a condition of your DUI probation.
+A failure to complete the program means a violation of this probation, and you would then have to attend a probation violation hearing.

-AB541 participants are allowed to have five absences.
-However, they must make these up before being issued a certificate of completion.5
+As an AB541 participant, you are allowed to have five absences.
+However, you must make these up before being issued a certificate of completion.5

-If a person exceeds five absences, he will be dropped from the AP.
+If you exceed five absences, you will be dropped from the AB541 program.

-Please also note that a participant can be dropped from a California DUI school program if:
+Please also note that you can be dropped from a California DUI school program if:

-- the instructor believes the participant poses a threat to the instructor or any other student(s).6
+- the instructor believes you pose a threat to the instructor or any other student(s).6

-7. Must school attendees remain sober during the program?
+7. Must I remain sober during the program?

-Offenders are expected to maintain sobriety while participating in a court-ordered DUI education program.
-If a participant is suspected of being under the influence in class, the program may:
+You are expected to maintain sobriety while participating in a court-ordered DUI education program.
+If you are suspected of being under the influence in class, the program may:

-- require the participant to undergo a breathalyzer or other chemical screening, or
+- require you to undergo a breathalyzer or other chemical screening, or

-- expel the participant from the class and drop him/her from the program.7
+- expel you from the class and drop you from the program.7

 8. What happens after program completion?

-Upon successful completion of an AB541, a participant is given a certificate of completion and documentation recording program fulfillment.
-The person then provides the same to either:
+Upon successful completion of an AB541, you are given a certificate of completion and documentation recording program fulfillment.
+You then provide the same to either:

 - the court, or